KohaILS/koha-manual-zh-cn/source/systempreferences.rst

    that their item is 'Waiting' for them at their library and ready for check out.

-.. _staticholdsqueueweight,-holdsqueueskipclosed-&-randomizeholdsqueueweight-label:
+.. _holds-queue-system-preferences-label:

-StaticHoldsQueueWeight, HoldsQueueSkipClosed & RandomizeHoldsQueueWeight
+StaticHoldsQueueWeight, HoldsQueueSkipClosed and RandomizeHoldsQueueWeight
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 StaticHoldsQueueWeight Default: 0